Manor Leas Junior Academy

 Intent

 At Manor Leas Junior Academy, the Art curriculum inspires children to express themselves creatively and confidently.
-It is designed to develop their understanding of artistic techniques, styles, and influences while fostering appreciation for cultural diversity in art.
-We aim to provide children with opportunities to develop their technical skills, creativity, and critical thinking, enabling them to experiment with a variety of media and materials.
-The curriculum ensures pupils gain a knowledge of significant artists, art movements, and how art reflects and shapes our world.
+Through engaging and purposeful experiences, pupils develop their understanding of artistic techniques, styles and influences while fostering an appreciation of cultural diversity in art.
+We aim to nurture creativity, curiosity and critical thinking by providing opportunities for children to experiment with a wide range of media and materials.

 Implementation